bao156/react-udacity-project2/README.md

+# Getting Started with Create React App

+Download zip file `react-udacity-project2.zip` and extract to get source.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.
+Open [http://localhost:3000/login](http://localhost:3000/login) to login and enjoy.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm start test`

+The application requires only npm start test in order to run all the unit tests in the project.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 # Employee Polls Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.